codio/site/source/docs/teacher/sysadmin.html.md

 ## Working from home
 Sometimes the anti-virus/firewall settings on your personal devices may interfere with home usage and make the experience slow.

-You should check your settings and ensure that items in the above "Firewall settings" list are not added to your exclusion list.
+You should check your settings and ensure that items in the above "Firewall settings" list are added to your exclusion list.